 The JLG Student Note Competition is a writing competition open to only HLS students.
 The winner(s) will be published in the Summer 2012 Symposium issue of JLG.
 This year the symposium topic is trans issues and the law.
-Feel free to ask our Student Writing Committee co-Chairs Lauren Herman or Megan Woodford any questions you might have as you begin thinking about and writing your submission.
-They can be reached via email at email@example.com and firstname.lastname@example.org.
+Feel free to ask our Student Writing Committee Co-Chairs Alice Buttrick, Sei Young Pyo, or Divya Subrahmanyam any questions you might have as you begin thinking about and writing your submission.
+They can be reached via email at email@example.com, firstname.lastname@example.org, and email@example.com.

 Q. What’s a Student Note?

 A. A Student Note is a law review article written by an HLS student.
 Student Notes are typically about 20-35 pages, which is a little shorter than a regular, full-fledged article, but they are otherwise similar in content, consisting of original, in-depth analyses and commentary on a legal or policy issue.
 Topics and styles can vary quite a bit.
 For some examples of Notes that JLG has published, check out the old volumes of JLG (http://harvardjlg.com/category/print-articles/) and take a look at the pieces listed under “Student Writing,” “Notes,” and “Comments.”

 Q. What’s the JLG Student Note Competition?

 A. The JLG Student Note Competition is a writing competition whose winner(s) will be published in the Summer 2014 Symposium issue of JLG.
 The Note Competition is open only to HLS students.
 The student whose article is selected may also have the chance to present his or her work to the Harvard community alongside top academics in the field at our Symposium in the Spring of 2014.

 Q: I noticed your 2012 Summer Symposium issue will be on trans issues and the law.
 Can I submit a piece outside of that topic area?